IATI/IATI.github.io/_posts/2021-08-31-welcome-to-the-blog.markdown

 Fittingly, I'm going to first describe how we built this simple website.
 As you may have already noticed, it's a static website that has been written in Markdown, processed by a Ruby package called Jekyll, and served on Github Pages.
 But how does that all work?

-You’ll notice that this post lives in the `_posts` directory of this repositry.
+You’ll notice that this post lives in the `_posts` directory of this repository.
 After cloning the repository locally, you may need to install Ruby, bundle, and the prerequisite Gems to render the site locally.
 I was able to do so with `sudo apt install jekyll` to install Jekyll and Ruby, as well as `bundle install` to install the Gems.

 Then, go ahead and edit this post and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `bundle exec jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.